dimitarg/dimitarg.github.io/_posts/2020-09-02-pure-testing-scala.md

 - Introduce a data type to describe assertions
 - The result of an assertion is then a value of this data type
 - A `Test` is a value which computes assertions, potentially in `IO`
 - A test suite is a collection of tests.
-It has type `Stream[IO, Test]`
+It has type `fs2.Stream[IO, Test]`

 ## `weaver-test` basics